Everyone is invited to send submissions in Polish or English to the e-mail address: email@example.com.

 In the remaining scope, the Editors adhere to the COPE standards.

-All papers undergo two double-blind written reviews by distinguished representatives of jurispridence and philosophy.
-The reviewers are from outside the unit that the article author comes from and their activities do not present a conflict of interests.
+Papers submitted to the journal undergo two double-blind reviews written by distinguished representatives of jurispridence and philosophy.
+The reviewers are from different universities than the one the author comes from and cannot be in a situation of a conflict of interests.
 An article is published, if it recieved two positive reviews.
 If one of the reviews is positive and the other is not, a third review is comissioned.
 If a text recieves two negative reviews, it is rejected.
 If an altered version of a rejected article is again sent to the editors, the review process starts from the beggining.
 The review form is available HERE

 The list of reviewers can be found HERE